alfonsof/terraform-azure-examples/code/06-create-blob-storage/README.md

   * The new Blob Storage container created in the Azure storage account.

-* Clean up the resources created when you have finished:
+* Clean up the resources created.

+  When you have finished, run command:

   ```bash
   terraform destroy